flowithflo/flowithflo.github.io/testaments.md

 THANK YOU,
 with your support and being part of my learning journey as my models.
-<br>This will not only enhance on my theoretical expertise relating to the lymphatic system but also as well as practical skills to perform specific techniques.
+<br>This will not only enhance on my practical skills to perform specific techniques and as well as the theoretical expertise relating pathological conditions.
-<br>I hope you are looking forward to get your first MLD & let’s flow with Flo